The Bad Mother's Handbook

 The Bad Mother's Handbook is a one-off television drama film based on the novel The Bad Mother's Handbook by Kate Long.
 It was broadcast on ITV on 19 February 2007, starring Catherine Tate, Anne Reid, Holly Grainger and Robert Pattinson.
 According to BARB, the show received strong viewing figures of 6.09 million.

 Plot

-Karen (Catherine Tate) is a mother in her thirties, raising teenaged Charlotte (Holly Grainger).
-Karen's mother Nan (Anne Reid) is suffering from Alzheimer's.
+Karen is a mother in her thirties, raising teenaged Charlotte.
+Karen's mother, Nan, is suffering from Alzheimer's disease.
+Charlotte becomes pregnant by her boyfriend.
+However, he rejects his fatherly responsibility.
+As her due date draws near, Charlotte grows closer to her nerdy classmate, Daniel.